-The Institute of Science and Technology (IST) has become the latest supporter of the Technician Commitment, to support the Commitment’s aim of ensuring visibility, recognition, career development and sustainability for technicians working in higher education and research.
+The Institute of Science and Technology (IST) has become the latest supporter of the Technician Commitment, to help promote and deliver the Commitment’s aim of ensuring visibility, recognition, career development and sustainability for technicians working in higher education and research.

 The IST aims to inspire lifelong learning, advancing individual and organisational professional excellence and to strengthen our technical community.